caseyg/awesome/TOPICS.md

 *   [carbon-design-system/devtools](https://github.com/carbon-design-system/devtools) - A simple set of tools for teams building live Carbon pages.

 *   [e2b-dev/E2B](https://github.com/e2b-dev/E2B) - Secure open source cloud runtime for AI apps & AI agents

-## gemini

-*   [yamadashy/repomix](https://github.com/yamadashy/repomix) - 📦 Repomix (formerly Repopack) is a powerful tool that packs your entire repository into a single, AI-friendly file.
-Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, DeepSeek, Perplexity, Gemini, Gemma, Llama, Grok, and more.

-*   [LangbaseInc/BaseAI](https://github.com/LangbaseInc/BaseAI) - BaseAI — The Web AI Framework.
-The easiest way to build serverless autonomous AI agents with memory.
-Start building local-first, agentic pipes, tools, and memory.
-Deploy serverless with one command.

-*   [google-gemini/cookbook](https://github.com/google-gemini/cookbook) - Examples and guides for using the Gemini API

-*   [brianpetro/obsidian-smart-connections](https://github.com/brianpetro/obsidian-smart-connections) - Chat with your notes & see links to related content with AI embeddings.
-Use local models or 100+ via APIs like Claude, Gemini, ChatGPT & Llama 3

 ## genai